ghobadian/ghobadian.github.io/content/posts/12_factor_app.md

 ### Rationale
-Easy change of backing servies: you can switch between an oracle database and a mysql database with ease [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns): Unlike monolithic applications, in microservices architecture, you are separating backing services from the actual business logic and handle those backing services indivitually.
+- Easy change of backing servies: you can switch between an oracle database and a mysql database with ease
+- [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns): Unlike monolithic applications, in microservices architecture, you are separating backing services from the actual business logic and handle those backing services indivitually.

 ### Violation Examples
 - Monolithic apps: all backing services exist in the same environment

 ## Build, release, run
 ![build release run](/images/12_factor_app/build_release_run.webp)

 Strictly separate build, release and run stages

 ### Rationale
-[Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and more accurate debugging: if an error occurs in build stage, you understand there's something wrong in building.
+- [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and more accurate debugging: if an error occurs in build stage, you understand there's something wrong in building.
 If it happens in running stage, you understand there is a problem in running the compiled app.

 ### Violation Examples
-Manual configuration in run stage: release and run tightly coupled hardcoding configurations in code: build and release tightly coupled changing code while app is running: build and run tightly coupled
+- Manual configuration in run stage: release and run tightly coupled
+- Hardcoding configurations in code: build and release tightly coupled
+- Changing code while app is running: build and run tightly coupled

 ## Processes
 ![processes](/images/12_factor_app/processes.webp)

 Execute the service apps as one stateless processes.
 Only backing services can be stateful.
 State can be:
 - User credentials
 - database entities